-- AllocateableElement (from FunctionModeling)

-- EAConnector (from Elements)
+- AllocateableElement (from FunctionModeling) - EAConnector (from Elements)

-- EAElement (from Elements)

-The FunctionConnector indicates that the connected FunctionPorts exchange signals or clientserver requests/responses.
+The FunctionConnector indicates that the connected FunctionPorts exchange signals or client-server requests/responses.

-A FunctionConnector used to connect ports of parts within a FunctionType are called assembly connecors.
+A FunctionConnector used to connect ports of parts within a FunctionType is called an assembly connector.
 A FunctionConnector between a port of a part and a port of the FunctionType itself is called a delegation connector.